yamami-mohammed-monsif/monsif-dev-portfolio/README.md

 ## 🧠 About This Project

-This portfolio is part of my personal brand as a **freelance web developer** who specializes in building **high-converting landing pages**.
-It reflects my focus on performance, responsive design, and strategic conversion-based development.
+This portfolio is part of my personal brand as a **freelance web developer** who specializes in building **high converting landing pages for small businesses & startups**.
+It reflects my focus on performance, responsive design, and strategic conversion based development.

 ---